darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 If the package receiver is a user or person, a security code will be required.
 This security code was established when the package was :ref:`first created <synapse-creating-a-package>`.
-Finally, when importing a package, the API requires that the pakage be imported based on a FHIR patient resource.
+Finally, when importing a package that is not being sent between an organization and linked person, the API requires that the package be imported based on a FHIR patient resource.
 Thus, the id of that FHIR patient resource and the id of the FHIR server where this patient exists must be supplied.
 This patient id will then be used to overwrite all patient references in the package bundle to reflect that specified patient id.
 With these values, the request can be constructed like so, assuming the id of the package to import is ``347175fd-7b94-4a7d-8561-9478a4ea3192``:

 .. code-block:: console